This post has been updated on October 31, 2023

 The emphasis there, however, is ‘some’.
 Not ‘most’, and definitely not all.

-Facebook is a useful platform, and for many things beyond PPC ads (such as reputation management), but it is not the only social media platform of consequence.
-Instagram, Tumblr, Reddit, SnapChat, and even TikTok can all be leveraged in different ways (depending on your niche) for effective advertising.
+Facebook is a useful platform for PPC and many other digital marketing tasks such as reputation management, but it is not the only social media platform of consequence.
+Instagram, Reddit, SnapChat, and TikTok, for example, can all be leveraged in different ways (depending on your niche) for effective advertising.

 Retargeting Your Audience